Chart Color Schemes

 Greenslopes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
-This includes 12.2% in tertiary education, 6.0% in primary education, and 4.0% pursuing secondary education.
+Educational participation is high, with 29.1% currently enrolled in formal education.
+This includes 12.2% in tertiary, 6.0% in primary, and 4.0% in secondary education.

 Frequently Asked Questions - Education